 - 1st fry: Carefully place the samosas into the oil and fry for 10 minutes.
 The samosas should turn a beautifully pale golden brown.
 Remove from the pan and place on kitchen towel to extract any excess oil.
 Repeat the process until all samosas have been fried.
 Avoid overcrowding the pan by frying too many samosas at once.
 This will bring down the overall temperature of the oil.
 There should be plenty of room between each frying samosa.

 - 2nd fry: Increase the heat to a medium flame and re-fry the samosas again in batches, until they take on a nice golden brown colour.
 Your samosas should now be especially crispy!
 Once again, remove and drain on kitchen paper.

 Did you make this recipe?

 Please let me know how it turned out for you!
-Leave a comment below and share a picture on Instagram with the hashtag #pestleandspice.
+Leave a comment below and share a picture on Instagram with the hashtag #pestleandspiceuk.

-If you love these flaky samosas, why don’t you check out our other vegetarian recipes?
-Like this tasty vegetarian chili.
+If you love these flaky beetroot and potato samosas, why don’t you check out our other vegan recipes?
+Like this tasty vegan chili.